Mum is surprised by the ban on common swim shorts in French swimming pools

 A mum revealed her find in a Facebook post.

-As she described how she loved the facilities, a nugget of additional information caught her attention.
+As she described how much she loved the facilities, a new nugget of info piqued more her interest.

-The best thing she wrote was: [trip]The reason I mention this is because, as of recently, it was discovered in France that men in many pools are not allowed to wear shorts.
+The best thing she wrote was: [trip]In France there are many swimming pools where men cannot wear swim shorts.

 “[Instead]Speedos are required for hygiene purposes, it seems.